nabrams/IDD-Fa18-Lab1/README.md

 ## Part B. Manually Blink a LED

 **a.
-What color stripes are on a 100 Ohm resistor?**
+What color stripes are on a 100 Ohm resistor?** brown, black, black, red, red
 **b.
-What do you have to do to light your LED?**
+What do you have to do to light your LED?** push the button and hold it! if you let go the LED turns off

 ## Part C. Blink a LED using Arduino

 ### 1. Blink the on-board LED

 **a.
-What line(s) of code do you need to change to make the LED blink (like, at all)?**
+What line(s) of code do you need to change to make the LED blink (like, at all)?** digitalWrite()

 **b.
-What line(s) of code do you need to change to change the rate of blinking?**
+What line(s) of code do you need to change to change the rate of blinking?** the delay() lines. the smaller the number the faster the blinking

 **c.
 What circuit element would you want to add to protect the board and external LED?**

 **d.
 At what delay can you no longer *perceive* the LED blinking?
 How can you prove to yourself that it is, in fact, still blinking?**
+10/15. you can prove to yourself that it is still blinking because the light is on.
 **e.
 Modify the code to make your LED blink your way.
 Save your new blink code to your lab 1 repository, with a link on the README.md.**

+[link]

 ### 2. Blink your LED